naoned/naoElasticsearchRiverRabbitmq/README.md

     $ sudo ./install.sh

-In installation script a user is specified in order to interact with this daemon.
-The user is "naoriver" and it was created by this script.
-In order to interact with the daemon, you have to start and stop the dameon with a "naoriver" user, a user in the group "naoriver", or of course with "root" user.
+A user "naoriver" is created in order to interact with this daemon.
+In order to interact with the daemon, you have to start and stop the dameon with the "naoriver" user, a user in the group "naoriver", or of course with "root" user.

 To start/stop the daemon :